dovetail-studios/guard-eslint/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/RobinDaugherty/guard-eslint.
+Bug reports and pull requests are welcome on GitHub at https://github.com/andrew-newell/guard-eslint.

 * Please create a topic branch for every separate change you make.
 * Make sure your patches are well-tested.
 * Update the README to reflect your changes.
 * Please **do not change** the version number.
 * Open a pull request.

+## Developing

+You must use npm 6+ probably.